 You don’t need to bring anything but yourself

 Yes that’s right.
 We have mats and yoga props for you to use free of charge.
 There is no hiring fee.
 Of course you can bring your own if you prefer.

 Wear something comfortable such as leggings or loose pants and a t-shirt.
 You will be barefoot on the mat during class.
 We don’t have ‘hot yoga’ classes at this studio so you won’t get all hot and sweaty and you won’t find students in what appears to be swimwear!

-Purna Yoga means integrated or complete and takes a holistic approach to yoga.
-This means that classes include the physical postures but also pranayama (breathing exercises), relaxation and meditation.
-A key focus of Purna Yoga is correct alignment, so I often talk through each posture explaining where your body needs to be.
-Plus I might use props to help you move into a posture safely or use them for more restorative and relaxing positions.
-The props we use include blankets, straps or blocks.
+Our classes include the physical postures but also pranayama (breathing exercises), relaxation and meditation.
+A key focus of our teachers is correct alignment, so they often talk through each posture explaining where your body needs to be.
+Plus they might use props to help you move into a posture safely or use them for more restorative and relaxing positions.
+The props we use include blankets, bolsters, straps or blocks.

 You don’t need to be flexible, balance on your head or have super strength

-I know that the above statement may not fit in with what you think yoga is all about, but trust me, all you need to be able to do is turn up to class.
+We know that the above statement may not fit in with what you think yoga is all about, but trust us, all you need to be able to do is turn up to class.
 We always give a few options to make postures more or less challenging.
 You can choose how far you want to go and we will show you postures you can come back to and rest should you need to at any point in the class.
 Within 5 weeks of regular practice you will notice an improvement in your body, whether it be more flexibility, better balance or more stamina for standing poses.
-It’s a bold statement I know, but I see it time and time again.
+It’s a bold statement we know, but we see it time and time again.

-I hope the above has allayed some of your fears about starting a yoga practice.
-I have always enjoyed introducing yoga to new students and seeing how much their physical or emotional health changes over a relatively short period of time.
+We hope the above has allayed some of your fears about starting a yoga practice.
+We have always enjoyed introducing yoga to new students and seeing how much their physical or emotional health changes over a relatively short period of time.